tidyverse/tidyups/004-governance.md

 only requirement is to follow the code of conduct.

-Packages don’t maintain an explicit list of contributors but acknowledge them in blog posts using data from GitHub aggregated by `usethis::use_tidy_thanks()`.
+Packages don’t maintain an explicit list of contributors but acknowledge them in blog posts, using data from GitHub aggregated by `usethis::use_tidy_thanks()`.
+Contributors who implement user facing changes are also acknowledged in `NEWS.md`.

 #### Authors

 Contributors who have made significant and sustained contributions can be invited to become authors.
-Authors are collectively responsible for day-to-day development of the package, including responding to issues and reviewing pull requests.
+Authors are collectively responsible for the development of the package, including responding to issues, writing code, and reviewing pull requests.

 An author possesses two special powers:

--   They have **write** access on GitHub so they can triage issues, request review on PRs, and merge them.
+-   They have **write** access on GitHub so they can label issues, close issues, request PR reviews, and merge PRs.

--   They are listed in `Authors@R` so they receive credit when others cite the package.
+-   They are listed in `Authors@R` so they are listed on the package website and included in the package citation.

 Authors are expected to follow our standard processes, such as: